 The street leading from Kakuozan Station all the way to Nittaiji Temple is lined with a wide variety of stalls offering fun for the whole family.

-The Kakuozan Autumn Festival will be held November 5. and 6.
-2022.
+The Kakuozan Autumn Festival will be held on November 4th and 5th 2023.

 Kakuozan Autumn Festival